-When a loved one dies in a drowning accident cause by the negligence or recklessness of someone else, the victims family may sue, alleging wrongful death.
-This can be because someone else physically caused the drowning, or because whoever is responsible for the pool or waterway was negligent or reckless in the operation of the pool, and their behavior (or lack of action) caused the drowning in question.
+Suppose a person passes in a drowning accident caused by the negligence or recklessness of someone else.
+The victim's family members may sue, alleging wrongful death.
+This can be because someone else physically caused the drowning.
+It can also be because whoever is responsible for the pool or waterway was negligent.
+They may have been careless in operating the pool, and their behavior (or lack of action) caused the drowning in question.

-For example, a public pool or swimming hole may offer lifeguards.
-If negligent or reckless behavior of a lifeguard contributed to a drowning death, the operator of the pool or swimming hole may be liable for wrongful death.
-The same can be true if a lack of maintenance at a pool, spa or swimming hole causes someone to drown.
+For example, a public pool or water park may offer lifeguards.
+If the negligent or reckless behavior of a lifeguard contributed to a drowning death, the operator of the pool or swimming hole may be liable for wrongful death.
+The same can be true if a lack of maintenance at a pool, spa, or swimming hole causes someone to drown.

 Many drowning accidents involve water sports.
-Jet skis, wave runners and water skiing at times cause injuries resulting in drowning accidents.
-This can be through accidents in which no one is at fault, or might happen due to someones negligent or reckless behavior.
-For example, if downed water skier who if hit by a boat and drowns, the driver of the boat may be legally liable for causing the drowning.
-This can mean civil liability for wrongful death, or in more extreme cases such as boating under the influence of drugs or alcohol, criminal charges for manslaughter.
+Jet skis, wave runners, and water skiing at times cause injuries resulting in drowning accidents.
+This can be through accidents in which no one is at fault or due to someone's negligent or reckless behavior.
+For example, if a water skier is hit by a boat and drowns, the driver of the boat may be legally liable for causing the drowning.
+This can mean civil liability for wrongful death.
+In more extreme cases such as boating under the influence of drugs or alcohol, there may be criminal charges.

 Swimming Pool Regulations